ippas/imdik-zekanowski-gts/README.md

 [step 5](step5_gwas_annotate.ipynb): variants were annotated with p values from GTS gwas study

-separate step: Drawing of 151 simulated gnomad controls and annotation of the dataset
+[separate step](gnomad_filter_annotate_draw.ipynb): Drawing of 151 simulated gnomad controls and annotation of this dataset (and filtering for coverage).

 [step 6](step_6_nearest_genes_phenotypes_gnomad_merge_pca.ipynb): two tables: simulated controls from gnomad and samples were joined and annotated with phenotypes (only samples are annotated) and with nearest genes (20kb from transcript, all variants annotated)